Lunchtime Lectures: History of 38 North Street - Exeter

-The Churches Conservation Trust in association with Exeter Local History Society are delighted to offer the second in a series of 7 lunchtime lectures on Exeter's historic buildings given by leading specialists.
+The second in a series of seven lunchtime lectures on Exeter's historic buildings, given by leading specialists

 North Street probably dated back to the 16th Century.
 It has been described by W. G. Hoskins as "a good example internally of a 15th century dwelling house of a particularly wealthy merchant".
 Having survived the slum clearances of the 1920s and 1930s,the Second World War and the post-war reconstruction, the house was demolished in the 1970s.

 John Thorp will be addressing us for this event.
 He is a great speaker and his skills in providing a high standard of buildings analysis, research and assessment and producing reports that are reliable, well-illustrated, and free from jargon are highly regarded.